EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/imUtil.headerCell.md

 ### imUtil.headerCell.updateCell_fromStruct

 update cell header by adding elements in struct not in header Description: Given a 3 column cell array (i.e., cell header) and a structure with keywords and values.
-First make sure all the header keywords have no
+First make sure all the header keywords have no illegal characters.
+Then look for fields in the